UPDATE 9/20/17: The 30-Month No Penalty CD has ended and is no longer available effective 9/20/17.

 If the certificate term is greater than 11 months but less than 60 months, the member shall forfeit an amount equal to the lesser of: (A) All dividends for 180 days on the amount withdrawn, or (B) All dividends on the amount withdrawn since the date of issuance or renewal.

-Family Relationship: Any person related by blood, adoption or marriage to a member (except relatives of members who have been expelled from the Credit Union).
+Family Relationship: Any person related by blood, adoption, or marriage to a member (except relatives of members who have been expelled from the Credit Union) are membership eligible.

 Credit Union Overview

-How the CD Compares
+How the No Penalty Certificate Compares

-The above rates are accurate as of 3/3/2017.
+The above rates are accurate as of 9/13/2017.